adamboy7/DSUwU/README.md

 which starts disconnected unless a script is specified.
 A `demo/DS4-HID.py` script is also provided for capturing real controller input and motion data from HID, or a more universal `demo/pygame_controller.py` using the `pygame` library, if for some reason you don't want to use DS4Windows ¯\_(ツ)_/¯ (DS4 windows runs faster with lower input latency, but mine has scripting support)

+Use `--update-timeout` to control how often the server sends controller state updates.
+By default it dispatches every 0.005 seconds.
+Set the value to `0` or `none` to send updates immediately whenever inputs change instead of on a fixed cadence.

 Slots beyond four are non‑standard but can be enabled by providing `--controller5-script`, `--controller6-script`, and so on, up to a soft limit of